telerik/kendo-ui-builder/docs/components/dropdownlist.md

 ## Usage

 * Lets users choose a single predefined value from a list.
-* Can ve related as a parent-child pair to support cascading.
+* Can be related as a parent-child pair to support cascading.
 A cascading DropDownList is a series of two or more DropDownLists where each DropDownList is filtered based on the selected option in the previous DropDownList.

 ## Preview